DragonFlyzlip/Soc_Agent_with_AWS_Strands/README.md

-# SecuAssist: Cybersecurity Multi-Agent Assistant
+# Soc Assist: Cybersecurity Multi-Agent Assistant

-**SecuAssist** is a modular, multi-agent cybersecurity assistant powered by Claude 3 Sonnet via Amazon Bedrock and built with the [Strands framework](https://github.com/strands-project/strands).
+**Soc Assist** is a modular, multi-agent cybersecurity assistant powered by Claude 3 Sonnet via Amazon Bedrock and built with the [Strands framework](https://github.com/strands-project/strands).
 It automates and accelerates Security Operations Center (SOC) workflows like IOC enrichment, log parsing, incident report generation, and mitigation scripting — all via a natural language CLI.

 ---